-- deduct from entire net income on Schedule B, line 26, the adjusted eligible net income of the IBF computed on Schedule F, line 24 (i.e., IBF modification).
-A corporation that makes the IBF modification must complete Schedule F, lines 1 through 24; or - make an election not to deduct from entire net income on Schedule B, line 26, the adjusted eligible net income of the IBF (i.e., IBF formula allocation method).
-The election to use the IBF formula allocation method must be made within 45 days of the beginning of its tax year.
+- deduct from entire net income on Schedule B, line 26, the adjusted eligible net income of the IBF computed on Schedule F, line 24 (that is, the IBF modification).
+A corporation that makes the IBF modification must complete Schedule F, lines 1 through 24. - 2. make an election not to deduct from entire net income on Schedule B, line 26, the adjusted eligible net income of the IBF (that is, the IBF formula allocation method).
+The corporation must make the election to use the IBF formula allocation method within 45 days of the beginning of its tax year.
 The election must be in writing and addressed to: NYS Tax Department, COAB Corporation Tax, W A Harriman Campus, Albany NY 12227.
-The election must be made on an annual basis, is binding for that year, and cannot be changed by filing an amended return.
+The election must be made annually, is binding for that year, and cannot be changed by filing an amended return.
 A corporation that elects to use the IBF formula allocation method must complete Schedule F, lines 1 through 5.

-See Allocation Percentage for Taxpayers with an International Banking Facility Located in New York State above, for the effect of IBF modification and IBF formula allocation method on entire net income allocation percentage, alternative entire net income allocation percentage, and taxable assets allocation percentage.
+See Allocation percentage for taxpayers with an international banking facility located in New York State above, for the effect of IBF modification and IBF formula allocation method on entire net income allocation percentage, alternative entire net income allocation percentage, and taxable assets allocation percentage.